PiotrWirth/Macro_and_Calorie_Tracker/README.md

 # Macro and Calorie Tracker

-Welcome to my website scraper portfolio project.
+Welcome to my macro and calorie tracker project.

 To properly use this project you have to change the path for python in pyvenv.cfg to use the python virtual enviroment.